-A list of administrative offices and support services can be found on the NSCAD website.
-The NSCAD website also has a Directory of Faculty and Academic Supports.
+The NSCAD website also has a Directory of Faculty and Academic Supports and an up-to-date Organizational Chart on the Documents page on the NSCAD Navigator site.
 New faculty should email Communications (communications@nscad.ca) their position title and a picture of themselves to be added to the directory.